htyffn/Reshiram-Blender/README.md

-# Reshiram-Blender
+# Reshiram Blender

-This project contains a 3D model of **Reshiram**, created using **Blender**.
+This project contains a 3D model of **Reshiram**, created using only **Blender**.

+This is a personal 3D modeling project focused on creating the Pokémon **Reshiram** using Blender.
+It includes basic modeling, texturing, and rendering.

-## 🖼 Render Preview
+## Render Preview

 ![Reshiram Rendered Image](ReshiramRender.png)

-## 📁 Files Included
+## Files Included

 - `Reshiram.blend`: The original Blender project file.
 - `ReshiramRender.png`: A rendered image of the Reshiram model.

-## 🎨 About the Project

-This is a personal 3D modeling project focused on creating the Pokémon **Reshiram** from scratch using Blender.
-It includes basic modeling, texturing, and rendering.

-Feel free to explore, give feedback, or use it as a learning reference.

 ---